Gabriel-RQ/pyinterfacer/README.md

 # Overlays

 May you need to render anything other than components at the display, PyInterfacer allows to do so through overlays.
-PyInterfacer have a global overlay, allowing you to render anything above every interface.
+PyInterfacer has a global overlay, allowing you to render anything above every interface.
 All you need to do is to add render targets to the overlay:

 ```py
 PyInterfacer.add_to_overlay(surface, destination) # to add a single Surface